 Trunks are aligned to the Oklahoma Academic Standards for Science.
 However, they can be used in any classroom.
 The lessons are designed to reinforce science concepts through an agricultural lens and help students see broader connections of science to the world around them.

-Financial support for the program is provided by Devon Energy Corporation, Oklahoma FFA Foundation and the Noble Foundation.
+Financial support for the program is provided by Devon Energy Corporation, Oklahoma FFA Foundation and the Noble Research Institute.
 The program and its activities further support the development of student-led, science-based FFA agriscience fair projects.

 The carbon cycle is the biogeochemical cycle by which carbon is exchanged among the biosphere, pedosphere, geosphere, hydrosphere and atmosphere of Earth.
 Along with the nitrogen cycle and the water cycle, the carbon cycle comprises a sequence of events key to making Earth capable of sustaining life.
 In this lesson students will discover how carbon dioxide affects aquatic ecosystems.

 pH is a very important concept in chemistry.
 During this lesson, students learn about pH and how it affects us and the world around us.
 They will then use a universal indicator and concentrated acids and bases to create a rainbow of colored solutions.
 Before the solutions are discarded, the students will have to figure out how to neutralize each solution.

 Chemistry is everywhere, even in the soil beneath our feet.
 During this hands-on activity, students will learn about the importance of Earth's most valuable resource, soil, and its chemical properties.
 Students will then assume the role of a crime scene investigator and use a soil test kit to look at the chemical properties of various soil samples to determine if fictional suspects were at the scene of a crime.